The 60-second version

 The behavioural mechanism matters more than the metabolic one.
 The 60-minute walk is the single most reliable predictor of whether the rest of the long weekend follows a constructive or a sedentary pattern.
 Families that walk Thursday afternoon also tend to walk Friday morning.
 They tend to eat smaller Saturday meals.
 They tend to return to weekday eating patterns by Sunday rather than Monday or Tuesday.
 The walk operates as a behavioural anchor — a single, visible act of structured movement that resets the household's expectation about what the weekend is.

 That anchoring effect is what makes the walk worth more than its caloric or glycemic accounting alone would suggest.
-Thanksgiving is the entry point to a six-week holiday stretch that culminates in New Year's Day, and the pattern set at the first meal tends to propagate through every subsequent gathering.
+Thanksgiving is the entry point to a six-week holiday stretch that culminates in New Year's Day — a window Roberts and Mayer 2000 found accounts for roughly half of a typical adult's total annual weight gain, even though the actual weight gained across the full six weeks averages well under a kilogram.
+The pattern set at the first meal tends to propagate through every subsequent gathering.
 A Thanksgiving that includes a 60-minute family walk is, in our reader survey data, the strongest single predictor of which households arrive at January 1 feeling like they have something to build on rather than something to recover from.
 The meal is one afternoon.
 The pattern it sets is the rest of the year's final two months.

 Frequently asked questions